Addition theorems for Ziegler pairs of hyperplane arrangements: Ziegler pairs in

-\begin{proof}[Proof of~\Cref{main}] Since $\A_1$ and $\A_2$ form a Ziegler pair, the set of exponents of $\A_1$ and $\A_2$ are different.
-Thus~\Cref{lem:generic_addition} implies that also set of exponents of $\B_1$ and $\B_2$ is different, hence these two arrangements form a Ziegler pair too. \end{proof} \begin{example} Let us start with the classical Ziegler example.
+\begin{proof}[Proof of~\Cref{main}] \Cref{lem:generic_addition} implies that also set of exponents of $\B_1$ and $\B_2$ is different, hence these two arrangements form a Ziegler pair too. \end{proof} \begin{example} Let us start with the classical Ziegler example.
 Consider the two line arrangements